schanzs/glacial-fluvial/README.md

 ### API documentation

-### Community guidelines
+### Contributing and bug reports
-How should people proceed if they want to contribute to the software, report issues or problems, or seek support?
+Submit any bug reports or contributions to our issue tracker (https://github.com/schanzs/glacial-fluvial/issues).
+For substantial changes, please fork this repository and submit a pull request for review.

-## Functionality & tests
+### Functionality & tests